JBrosDevelopment/Norma/README.md

 }
 ```

 Now we need to implement this in the `Execution.cs`.

-First, we need to check if the syntax is correct.
+The first thing we'll do is check if the syntax in the line is correct.
 If it is, we get the value and name from tokens.
 Lastly, the program needs to add the variable to a list of all variables.
 Let's implement this.

 ```cs
 // inside the token switch in Execution.cs